 The following factors can be causes of or lead to a progression or aggravation of existing lymphedema:

-Depending on disease progression, lymphedema can be divided into three stages.
+Depending on disease progression, lymphedema can be divided into the following stages.

 These two pillars are complemented by skin care, dietary changes, and exercises.

 Manual lymphatic drainage uses a specific amount of pressure (less than 9 ounces per square inch or about 4 kPa) and rhythmic circular movements to stimulate lymph flow.